 An overview of five different interpretations of Matthew 16:18-19 from the early Church writers: Origen, Tertullian, Cyprian, Augustine, and Chrysostom.

-An overview of the primary and secondary historical sources for the events that took place during the First Council of Nicaea, 325 A.D.
+This is an overview of the primary and secondary historical sources for the events that took place during the First Council of Nicaea, 325 A.D.
 A list of sources is included with book and chapter references.

-A comparison of Quranic and New Testament textual development and transmission in their first few decades.
+This article compares Quranic and New Testament textual development and transmission in their first few decades.

 An overview of the First Council of Nicaea with a discussion of two major developments which resulted from it.

-A Discussion of the development of the Papacy, the first Pope, and the origin of Papal supremacy over the Western Church and civil leaders.
+This article contains a discussion of the development of the Papacy, the first Pope, and the origin of Papal supremacy over the Western Church and civil leaders.

 An overview of the manuscripts of the New Testament, their history, and the state of the text in modern research.

-The life and death of Polycarp, Bishop of Smyrna, with a discussion of special problems in establishing the dates of his birth and martyrdom.
+This article is about the life and death of Polycarp, Bishop of Smyrna, with a discussion of special problems in establishing the dates of his birth and martyrdom.

 What do the sources and manuscript data tell us about how the early church viewed the famous "fifth gospel?"

-The reasons for the Jewish persecution of the early church, significant events in the evolution of persecution, and a comparison of the treatment of James the Righteous (the just) and Paul of Tarsus.
+These are the reasons for the Jewish persecution of the early church, significant events in the evolution of persecution, and a comparison of the treatment of James the Righteous (the just) and Paul of Tarsus.

-A summary of the Arian controversy prior to the First Council of Nicaea, the doctrines espoused by the Arians, and the origins of their teaching.
+This is a summary of the Arian controversy prior to the First Council of Nicaea, the doctrines espoused by the Arians, and the origins of their teaching.

-A brief but thorough study of the Nomina Sacra; their characteristics, origins, the words they denote, and their implications.
+A brief but thorough study of the Nomina Sacra: their characteristics, origins, the words they denote, and their implications.